G-eethu/G-eethu/README.md

 Some facts about me:

 - 👀 I’m interested in developing.
-- 🌱 I’m currently Working as an Erpnext Developer.
+- 🌱 I’m currently Working as a Python/Erpnext Developer.
 - 💞️ I’m looking to collaborate on web and android development.